TosbackCgusBridge-Bot/CGUs-versions/Hsbc/Privacy Policy.md

     *   Investor contacts

-    *   1Q 2018 Earnings Release HSBC Holdings plc announced its 1Q 2018 update on 4 May.
+    *   Strategy Update 2018 HSBC will update investors on its strategy on 11 June 2018.
 *   News and insight Skip to Careers navigation

     *   Media resources